On topological graphs with at most four crossings per edge: Proof of Theorem

+\begin{obs} Let $f$ be a face, let $q$ be a vertex of $f$ that is a crossing point in $G$, and let $v_1$, $v_2$, $v_3$ and $v_4$ be the neighbors of $q$ in $M(G)$ such that $v_1$ and $v_4$ are vertices of $f$.
+Then if $v_2$ and $v_3$ are vertices of $G$, then $f$ does not contribute charge through $v_1q$ and $v_4q$ neither in Step~1 nor in Step~3 (see Figure~\ref{fig:extreme} for an illustration). \end{obs}

+\begin{prop} Let $f$ be a face, let $e$ be one of its edges and let $t$ be a $1$-triangle that is the wedge-neighbor of $f$ at $e$.
+If $t$ is a neighbor of a $1$-triangle that receives charge in Step~3, then $f$ does not contribute charge through $e$ in Steps~1 and~3.
+Furthermore, if the wedge of $t$ contains no $0$-quadrilaterals, then $f$ does not contribute charge in Steps~1 and~3 through each of its edges that are incident to $e$ (see Figure~\ref{fig:1-triangle-neighbor} for an illustration). \end{prop}

+\begin{proof} Since $t$ is a $1$-triangle $f$ cannot contribute charge through $e$ in Step~1.
+Denote by $(A,B)$ the edge of $G$ that contains $e$ and let $C$ be the vertex of $G$ that is incident to $t$ (note that $C \neq A,B$ for otherwise $(A,B)$ crosses itself).
+Since $t$ is a neighbor of a $1$-triangle that receives charge in Step~3, $(A,B)$ already contains four crossings and therefore the other neighbor of $t$ must be incident to two original vertices.
+Thus, $f$ does not contribute charge through $e$ in Step~3.

+Assume that the wedge of $t$ contains no $0$-quadrilaterals and let $e_1$ and $e_2$ be the edges of $f$ that are incident to $e$, as depicted in Figure~\ref{fig:1-triangle-neighbor}.
+By Observation~\ref{obs:extreme} $f$ does not contribute charge in Steps~1 and~3 through $e_1$.
+Suppose that $f$ contributes charge to a triangle $t_2$ through $e_2$ in Step~1 or~3.
+Note that the wedge of this triangle must contain two $0$-quadrilaterals, for otherwise $t_2$ would be a wedge-neighbor of a $1$-triangle (either the neighbor of $t$ or a neighbor of this neighbor), which is impossible by Observation~\ref{obs:one-wedge-neighbor}.
+If $t_2$ is a $0$-triangle, then $(A,B)$ would have five crossings.
+Therefore, $t_2$ must be a $1$-triangle.
+However, one neighbor of this $1$-triangle is incident to $C$ and one endpoint of $(A,B)$ and this implies that $t_2$ does not receive charge in Step~3. \end{proof}

-\begin{prop} Let $f$ be a face that contributes charge in Step~3 to a $1$-triangle $t$ through one of its edges $e$ such that $e$ is an edge of $t$.
+\begin{prop} Let $f$ be a face that contributes charge in Step~3 to a $1$-triangle $t$ through one of its edges $e$ such that $e$ is also an edge of $t$ (that is, the wedge of $t$ contains no $0$-quadrilaterals).
 Then $f$ does not contribute charge in Step~1 or~3 through neither of its two edges that are incident to $e$. \end{prop}

 \begin{proof} Let $(A,B)$ be the edge of $G$ that contains $e$ and let $e'$ be an edge of $f$ that is incident to $e$.
 Denote by $v$ the vertex of $f$ that is incident to both $e$ and $e'$.
 Note that $(A,B)$ contains four crossing points: the endpoints of $e$ and two crossing points, one on each side of $e$ on $(A,B)$, since the neighbors of $t$ must be $1$-triangles.